Artists in Residence

 How to apply for residencies at the Kaserne?

-For international artists, applications are made via Pro Helvetia's call for applications (call for applications for the following year is issued in January).
+For international artists, applications are made via Pro Helvetia's call for applications (call for applications for the following year is issued in January, closing deadline on March 1).
 Swiss artists can contact us - we will collect interested applicants for residencies.
 The selection is the responsibility of the above-mentioned Swiss partner houses in French-speaking Switzerland and Ticino.

 Coordination of residencies: Julia Ritter (Care & Share)